Sir Abraham Hume, 2nd Baronet: Rosarian and Art Collector

 Both Sir Abraham Hume and his wife Amelia Egerton were active as rosarians and developed several rose cultivars at their estate in Hertfordshire.
 He was elected a Fellow of the Royal Society in December 1775, and one of the founding members of the Geological Society and the British Institution.

 He was a keen art collector, especially of Old Master prints and drawings (drawings by Polidoro da Caravaggio were a particular favourite).
-He was friends with Sir Joshua Reynolds who painted portraits of him and his wife and left him in his will the choice of his Claude Lorraine including a small painting now in the Metropolitan Museum of Art, New York.
+He was friends with Sir Joshua Reynolds who painted portraits of him and his wife and left him in his will the choice of his Claude Lorrain including a small painting now in the Metropolitan Museum of Art, New York.
 The earliest of Hume's portraits by Reynolds is now in the National Gallery.
 In 1783 John Jones and in 1791 C. H. Hodges issued engravings of the portraits of Hume.
 There is also a Portrait of Lady Hume by Cosway.
 And 1783 Valentine Green engraved the portrait of Lady Hume by Reynolds.
 In 1786 Sir Abraham Hume bought the Portrait of a Condottiero, Giovanni Emo by Giovanni Bellini which was kept by his heirs and family until 1923 and is now in the National Gallery of Art.
 In 1815 a 'Catalogue Raisonné' of the diamonds of Sir Abraham Hume was published and in 1824 a 'Descriptive Catalogue' of his collection, which was for sale.
 Most of the artworks including works by Titian had been acquired at Venice and Bologna between 1786 and 1800.